4 inmates escape from Georgia jail, jump into Dodge Challenger getaway car, deputies say

 The sheriff’s office identified the inmates as:

-24-year-old Marc Kerry Anderson, who was being held in jail for aggravated assault
+24-year-old Marc Kerry Anderson, who was being held in jail for aggravated assault.
+Anderson is a black man with dreads.
+He stands 5 feet, 9 inches tall.

-37-year-old Johnifer Dernard Barnwell, who was being held for the United States Marshals
+37-year-old Johnifer Dernard Barnwell, who was being held for the United States Marshals.
+Barnwell is a black man with braids.
+He stands 5 feet, 9 inches tall.

-29-year-old Chavis Demaryo Stokes, who was being detained for possession of a firearm and drug trafficking
+29-year-old Chavis Demaryo Stokes, who was being detained for possession of a firearm and drug trafficking.
+Stokes is a black man with black hair.
+He stands 5 feet, 7 inches tall.

 Several law enforcement agencies including the Bibb County Sheriff’s Office, the Southeast Regional Fugitive Task Force, FBI, and United States Marshals Office are currently looking for the inmates.